 Please be aware that you will need to be registered with your bank for online banking to complete this process.

-If you already have an existing FreeAgent bank feed set up for that bank account, it’s very important that you disable that bank feed before setting up a new Open Banking feed for it.
+If you are switching from an existing NatWest or Royal Bank of Scotland bank feed, it’s very important that you disable that bank feed before setting up a new Open Banking feed for it.

 Select ‘Connect to your bank account’, this provides us with your consent to access your account details.